 Action Research

 Action research can be defined as “an approach in which the action researcher and a client collaborate in the diagnosis of the problem and in the development of a solution based on the diagnosis”[1].
-In other words, one of the main characteristic traits of action research relates to collaboration between researcher and member of organisation in order to solve organizational problems.
+In other words, one of the main characteristic traits of this type of research relates to collaboration between researcher and member of organisation in order to solve organizational problems.

 Positivist approach to action research, also known as ‘classical action research’ perceives research as a social experiment.
 Accordingly, action research is accepted as a method to test hypotheses in a real world environment.